Tokunbo-nasir/CS50P-final-project/CS50-P/README.md

     "Maximum engine power? e.g(500): "
     "Which brand would you like to assess? type all if this isn't required: " (this input is converted to lower case)

+    Answering "semi-automated" is will automatically populate all the variables with the widest range of specifications.
+    It will also select consecutive car brands in the "make_list" by using the "runs" variable.
+    Each time the script is run, and thios option is selected a number in an external "run_counter.txt" file is incremented.
+    This is good if you want the maximum amount of results for each car brand.

     After all the inputs are entered...

 4)The "input_check()" function is called within a try except block which will print "Incorrect entry, please try again" if the function returns a ValueError.
 In this case the function "userinput()" is called again.

 4a) There are 4 inputs for this function m,mp,mi,y representing "make", "max price of the car" , " max milage" , "minimum year".

-4b) Witihin the input_check() function, a list called "make_list"  which contains all the car brands/makes on the autotrader website.
+4b) Witihin the input_check() function, it checks a list called "make_list"  which contains all the car brands/makes on the autotrader website.

 4c) Next 4 if & elif statements check the inputs match certain criteria , if the inputs do not they return a ValueError (see explanation in no. 4).